AElfProject/AElf/docs-sphinx/tutorials/boot-sequence/cross-chain/request-new-side-chain.md

     await pollMining(proposalApproveTx.TransactionId);
 ```

 Note: when calling **Approve** it will be the *Sender* of the transaction that approves.
-Here the script is set to use the key of a BP, see full script at the end.
+Here the script is set to use the key of one parliament organization member, see full script at the end.

 ### Release